-Yume D4+ and D5 are almost identical when it comes to design and build.
-A novice buyer would definitely get confused at the first glance but we would tell you everything that you need to know.
+Yume D4+ and D5 are almost identical in design and build.
+A novice buyer would get confused initially, but we would tell you everything you need to know.

 Both YUME D4+ and D5 contain a frame made of aluminum alloy.
 There is a mudguard attached to the back to keep you clean.
-Both the models have 10 inches wide tires that ensure better grip and stability.
+Both models have ten inches-wide tires that ensure better grip and stability.

 You would find a kickstand to make parking less irritative.
 Apart from this, the stem height can be adjusted to make it more comfortable and suitable.

 However, there are certain features that the manufacturer has tweaked.
 The kickstand of Yume D5 is located in the middle of the base.
-This location is much more stable than YUME D4+ which was located near the rear wheel.
+Near the rear wheel, this location is much more stable than YUME D4+.

-Surprisingly, Yumeway has removed the acrylic sheet which was a critical gripping feature.
-Yume D5 has a removable seat to enable the older users to sit down and ride.
-There are some other changes in physical features but those are discussed later.
+Surprisingly, Yumeway removed the acrylic sheet, a critical gripping feature.
+Yume D5 has a removable seat to enable older users to sit down and ride.
+There are some other changes in physical features, but those are discussed later.

-By looking at these numbers, one would think that they need improvement but the main reason behind such a light performance is the budget.
-It is cheaper than other high-end models so you cannot carry heavy bags or pieces of luggage whilst standing on it.
+Looking at these numbers, one would think they need improvement, but the main reason behind such a light performance is the budget.
+It is cheaper than other high-end models, so you cannot carry heavy bags or pieces of luggage while standing on it.

 Battery and charging

-The battery is the same where both the devices have a 23.4 Ah battery with a potential difference of 52 volts.
+The battery is the same; both devices have a 23.4 Ah battery with a potential difference of 52 volts.
 This battery life allows you to go as far as 64 km (40 miles).
-The battery life is generally criticized by frequent travelers but these models are designed to serve intracity traveling and day-to-day conveyance only.
+Frequent travelers generally criticize the battery life, but these models are designed to serve intracity traveling and day-to-day conveyance only.

 The charging time is lower than other models in the market because the battery is charged completely in 4-5 hours.
 The charging time is 3-4 hours in the Yume D5.
 Dual charging ports are incorporated in both D4+ and D5.

 One of the major issues that Yume D4+ had was insufficient lighting.
 The model was prone to accidents because it had a single headlight in front.
-There were no indicators integrated while a sole rear light was installed to let people know that the rider was braking.
+No indicators were integrated while a sole rear light was installed to let people know the rider was braking.

 The company has improved the front headlight performance by replacing normal light with LED light (which is brighter).
 However, the indicator problem went unaddressed.
 The rear light is removed in D5 to make the issue even worse.
-The Yume D5 has no acrylic sheet on the base so the grip is not sufficient.
+The Yume D5 has no acrylic sheet on the base, so the grip is insufficient.

-The brakes are hydraulic in both models so the wheels lock the moment brakes are applied.
-Other than this, the shock-absorbing mechanism is almost the same with a few changes.
+The brakes are hydraulic in both models, so the wheels lock the moment brakes are applied.
+Besides, the shock-absorbing mechanism is almost the same, with a few changes.

-Both the models have quad front suspension.
-The Yume D4+ has dual spring suspension at the rear while the Yume D5 has a single spring that serves almost the same absorption.
+Both models have quad front suspension.
+The Yume D4+ has dual spring suspension at the rear, while the Yume D5 has a single spring that serves almost the same absorption.

 Both Yume D4+ and D5 are simple to operate.
 You will find an LCD attached to the right side of the handlebar.
 This display shows the speed, remaining battery, and time.
-The throttle and brake lever combination are as simple to operate as a classic motorbike.
+The throttle and brake lever combination is as simple as a classic motorbike.

 You will find a horn and light button on the handlebar.
 Whereas a switch button ignites the scooter.
-Single and dual motor modes are almost available to adjust your power consumption depending on the requirements.
-However, the Yume D5 comes with a manual turn-off key to make operations more orthodox.
+Depending on the requirements, single and dual motor modes can adjust your power consumption.
+However, the Yume D5 has a manual turn-off key to make operations more orthodox.